rostic54/calendar-signals/README.md

 There are several events allowed to do with the appointment:

 - Drag & Drop them within the month view, includes days from previous and next month
+- DnD inside of day allows to change the hour of an appointment
-- Creat appointments in the day details.
-Create for specific hour before selected one.
+- Creat an appointments by click the 'Create appointment' button in the ride panel of day details
+- Create an appointment with predefined hour before  by click the hour row.
-- Edit appointments by click it on the /general screen
+- Edit appointments by click needed item on the '/general' screen.